 If we cannot impose our law on nature, we must limit the damage.
 To fight against frost, the air around the vines must be warmed up.
 The idea is to prevent the temperature from dropping too much: and for that the winegrowers apply themselves to warm the air, or prevent the vines from cooling down more.

 One of the widespread practices is the arrangement of candles.
 This method consists of placing large candles, blocks of kerosene in metal boxes, in the vineyard.
 The wax of the candles is natural.

-Another trick is the constitution of braziers, placed in the middle of the vines.
-The candles and braziers will warm the air around the vines, and thus prevent the temperature from falling too much.
-Another trick is recommended here: you can also have heating fans to stir the air, and allow the heat to be distributed evenly.
-Frost is thus avoided.
+Another trick is to set up braziers in the middle of the vineyards.
+The candles and braziers will warm up the air around the vines and prevent the temperature from dropping too much.
+Another tip is recommended here: you can also place heated fans to stir the air, and allow the heat to be distributed evenly.
+This prevents freezing.

 The only problem with candles is that there is only one company in France that produces them, and they quickly run out of stock.

 The use of heaters is also widespread: they are placed between the rows of vines and allow to gain up to 3°C. The company, like the candles, requires a great deal of labor in the arrangement of the heaters.